How to Support Your Team Through Mental Health Challenges

 According to the World Health Organization (WHO), mental health disorders are the leading cause of disability worldwide.
-For many businesses, mental health issues (particularly depression and anxiety) can affect productivity and employee engagement at work.
-Supporting the psychological health of employees has become a business priority for organisations in every sector.
+For many businesses, mental health issues (particularly depression and anxiety) can cost productivity and employee engagement at work.
+Supporting the psychological health of employees has become a business priority for organizations in every sector.

 Supporting workplace mental health

 Every workplace is different, but a psychologically healthy workplace has the following features:

 - encouraging and expecting respectful behaviours and having clear guidelines regarding harassment and bullying